jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 There are starters for [blogging][39], with [SEO emphasis][40], for [PWAs][41], depending on your choice of a [styling solution][42] and more.

 Overall starters are great.
-There is only one minor potential short coming.
+There is only one minor potential shortcoming.
 Right now, if you wanted to pull in updates from the starter you are using as it gets improved over time, you can't really do that, as your project is completely detached from the starter after the initial setup.
 The Gatsby team is working on a feature that might change that - [THEMES][43].
 That could be really powerful.

 #### Showcase